-November 8th marks the second annual Genetic Counselor Awareness Day.
+November 14th marks the third annual Genetic Counselor Awareness Day.

 Generally, when we tell someone that we are genetic counselors, they immediately ask: “What is a genetic counselor?”
 We’re often so limited by time that the answer barely scratches the surface.
 But if given the time, there is so much we would tell them about our profession.